khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

-only behave like this out of disdain for others and from pride in themselves, and so they deserve only blame, for deeds are of value according to the intentions of the doer, and every being shall be rewarded according to what he intended to do.^[This is a part of a ḥadīth reported by ʿUmar ibn al-Khaṭṭāb and related by al-Bukhārī and Muslim.]
+only behave like this out of disdain for others and from pride in themselves, and so they deserve only blame, for deeds are of value according to the intentions of the doer, and every being shall be rewarded according to what he intended.^[This is a part of a _ḥadīth_ reported by ʿUmar ibn al-Khaṭṭāb and related by al-Bukhārī and Muslim.]

 264. Next, a more serious case is when you are not clever enough to keep pride within its rightful limits, when your spirit is too weak, and you reach the point of showing disdain and scorn towards other people by your words and deeds.
-Then, going even further, when your sense and your spirit are even weaker, you reach the point of desiring to harm people with words and with blows, to give them orders, to commit abuses, to tyrannise them, to exact where possible, obedience and submission from them.
+Then, going even further, when your sense and your spirit are even weaker, you reach the point of desiring to harm people with words and with blows, to give them orders, to commit abuses, to tyrannize them, to exact where possible, obedience and submission from them.
 When he is unable to do this, the proud man sings his own praises and contents himself with criticizing other people and mocking them.